zephyrproject-rtos/zephyr/doc/about_zephyr.rst

 ############

-The Zephyr kernel is a small footprint kernel designed for use on resource-constrained systems, such as embedded sensor hubs, environmental sensors, simple LED wearables, and store inventory tags.
+The Zephyr kernel is a small footprint kernel designed for use on resource-constrained systems, from simple embedded environmental sensors and LED wearables to sophisticated smart watches and IoT wireless gateways.

 Key Features
 ************

-A Zephyr application consists of kernel code, device driver code, and application-specific code, which are compiled into a monolithic image executing in a single shared address space.
+A Zephyr application combines application-specific code with a custom configured kernel to create a monolithic image that is loaded and executed on a system's hardware.
+Both the application code and kernel code execute in a single shared address space.

 The Zephyr kernel provides an extensive suite of services, which are summarized below.